-- You need to append \$ROOTSYS/bin to your PATH in order for your shell to know where to find the command root (see the next page). - It is also a good idea to modify LD_LIBRARY_PATH so that the shell can find the shared libraries it needs at run time (see the next page) in case you decide to start compiling your ROOT analysis code at a later date. - ROOT (sort of) uses C++ syntax: - If you compile your code you need to be precise with C++ syntax. - If you interpret your code (using CINT), then you don't have to be as precise. - For the longer term, you should seriously consider compiling your code, however CINT is great for trying things out and learning! - •There are a few limitations with CINT that you may encounter (e.g. templates)
+• You need to append \$ROOTSYS/bin to your PATH in order for your shell to know where to find the command root (see the next page).

+• You also need to modify LD\LIBRARY\PATH so that the shell can find the shared libraries it needs at run time (see the next page) in case you decide to start compiling your ROOT analysis code at a later date.

+- ROOT (sort of) uses C++ syntax: - If you compile your code you need to be precise with C++ syntax. - If you interpret your code (using CINT, it is CLING in root6), then you don't have to be as precise. - For the longer term, you should seriously consider compiling your code, however CINT is great for trying things out and learning!
+There are a few limitations with CINT that you may encounter (e.g. templates)